 Some gwaan like hooligan, some act like maffia and some follow their path as a musician.
 In the case of Hal Anthony Lewinson this choice must not have been a hard one to make.
 Born into a musical family; Jimmy Cliff is his cousin and the Jamaicans’ Norris Weir is his uncle; it seems only logical Hal Lewinson ended up as a singer, songwriter and guitarist.
 Like Ken Boothe once sung, it’s the way nature planned it.
 And nature plotted it correct allright, because anno 2013 mister Lewinson is still going strong.

 From the minute he picks up the phone, Hal proofs himself a charismatic, enthusiastic and eager spokesman of reggae.
-Born in Frankfield, Jamaica (Clarendon) he joined his first group called The Beltones, who scored a major hit with “No More Heartaches” for Harry J in 1968.
-Whether or not this was the first ever reggae tune shall forever be open to debate, but the group; comprising Trevor Shields, Hal Lewinson and Leon Brown; did create a template for what was to come.
+Born in Frankfield, Jamaica (Clarendon) he joined his first group called The Beltones after they scored a major hit with “No More Heartaches” for Harry J in 1968.
+Whether or not this was the first ever reggae tune shall forever be open to debate, but the group did create a template for what was to come.
 The Beltones disbanded in the early 70’s due to financial discontentment.
-Trevor went solo and the Beltones became the Fantels.
-Or did they?
+Leadsinger Trevor Shields went solo and Hal Lewinson joined the Fantels, who were also briefly known as The Beltones.
 Hal explains:

 Lennox?
 Do you mean Lennox Brown?

 “No, I don’t think it’s any Lennox.
 It’s either Locksley or Leonard.
 One of the two.
 Locksley Brown… We recorded for Tubby’s, for Jammy’s, we record for Bunny Lee.
 We record for a lot of people.”

 You recorded just one song for Joe Gibbs: Hooligan.